Reserve now for Fall 2025 delivery

 When hit by a strong gust of wind, daffodils reduce drag by twisting and bending, and their petals form a cone.

 To study how daffodils respond to wind, the researchers placed daffodils in a wind tunnel.
-As wind velocity was increased, the flowers began to turn and the stems began to bend, until at speeds in excess of 30 mph, the flowers were turned a full 180 degrees from the wind, the tips of the petals were pointing downwind to form a cone and the stems were bent almost parallel to the wind direction (see the illustration below).
-When the wind tunnel was turned off, the stems stood back up and the flowers turned back around and assumed their normal shape, as though nothing had happened.
+As the researchers increased wind velocity, the flowers began to turn and the stems began to bend.
+Once wind speeds exceeded 30 mph, the wind turned the flowers a full 180 degrees away from its direction.
+Petal tips pointed downwind, forming a cone shape.
+The stems bent almost parallel to the wind’s direction (see the illustration below).
+When the researchers turned off the wind tunnel, the stems stood back up and the flowers turned back around and assumed their normal shape, as though nothing had happened.

 Outdoors on a breezy day, this back and forth can occur over and over, with each strong gust.
 And the daffodils, which look elegant and dignified when the weather is calm, appear to shimmy and dance to the music of the wind.